 Then, in 1862, a British army captain named George Augustus Graham fell in love with the gentle giants and sought to protect, standardize, and reinvigorate the breed.
 To do this, Graham bred the Irish wolfhound with the Glengarry deerhound, borzoi, Tibetan mastiff, and Great Dane.
 Today's Irish wolfhounds are a result of this effort.

 Though beloved by many, Irish wolfhounds are not a common breed in most households.
 Because of their size and weight, they require very specific living conditions and considerations.

 - In 1902, an Irish wolfhound named Brian Boru was presented to the Irish Guards as a mascot by the Irish Wolfhound Club in hopes that the publicity would increase the breed’s popularity.
 The tradition continued, and the Irish Guards are the only Guards regiment allowed to have their mascot lead them on parade.
 The regiment’s 16th mascot, Domhnall, was photographed several times with Prince William and Duchess Catherine and family; he retired back to Ireland in 2019.

 - Irish wolfhounds are one of the largest breeds in the world.
 Standing 30 inches at minimum, they rank as the AKC’s tallest breed.

-- The breed has many famous fans, including film director John Huston, former President John F. Kennedy, Trudie Styler and husband Sting, John Estwhistle of The Who, and supermodel Claudia Schiffer.
+- The breed has many famous fans, including film director John Huston, former President John F. Kennedy, Trudie Styler and husband Sting, John Entwistle of The Who, and supermodel Claudia Schiffer.

-- Irish wolfhounds are an ancient breed mentioned in Irish laws and Irish literature dating back to the 5th century with the name cú (translated as hound, Irish hound, war dog, wolf dog, etc.).
+- Irish wolfhounds are an ancient breed mentioned in Irish laws and Irish literature dating back to the 5th century, with the name cú (translated as hound, Irish hound, war dog, and wolf dog).